 4. If Driving When a Quake Hits

-If an earthquake hits while you are driving, it will probably feel like your car suddenly had serious problems.
-It might take you a moment to realize it's an earthquake and not your steering going out of control.
+If an earthquake hits while driving, it will probably feel like your car suddenly has severe problems.
+It might take you a moment to realize it’s an earthquake, not your steering going out of control.

 Steps to Take: